 Does crafting your legacy story sound daunting?
 It doesn’t have to be.
 I’ll share a few ideas for starting small!
 Whatever you create will be a gift to your family, your friends and, most importantly, to you.

 My mother didn’t like to talk about her past.
-When she died recently, the memories of her experiences and lessons she had gained from life died with her.
+When she died, the memories of her experiences and the lessons she had gained from life died with her.